monk-afk/SquareOne/templates/markdown/updates.md

 ### April 14 2025 | Announcement {.header-separator}

+(Ammended May 5 2025)

 - ***A new regulation implemented in relation to the abandoned protector mechanic.***

 ::: {.notices .red}
-8.1 Do not hoard abandoned builds: Players should only use protectors to protect areas they actively use and contribute to.
+Do not protect abandonned builds, unless you will live in it
 :::

-- Protecting abandoned areas is permitted under certain conditions:
-    - they are keeping the area for personal use
-    - they are demolishing the build and will remove the protectors when finished
-    - they are currently looting the area and don't intend to return

-- For the last two cases, long-term protection is not permitted.

-- This also includes squatting an area to resell the property.

-- If there are disputes over abandoned builds, or if multiple players chaotically protect an abandoned area into a state where it cannot be built upon, we will dismantle the area.
+If there are disputes over abandoned builds, or if multiple players chaotically protect an abandoned area into a state where it cannot be built upon, we will demolish the area.

 ### April 8 2025 | Mods Update {.header-separator}